On the string topology of symmetric spaces of higher rank: Completing manifolds

 is defined by

-where stands for Poincaré duality on the compact oriented manifold $L$.
+where stands for Poincaré duality on the closed oriented manifold $L$.
 In particular, we note that Gysin maps behave contravariantly, i.e. if $h\colon N\to L$ is a second map between compact oriented manifolds, then

 If we use $\ZZ_2$-coefficients then all orientability conditions in the above can be dropped.